 What is Rabies?

 Rabies is a highly contagious but preventable virus.
 This disease can affect the central nervous system of any mammal.
-It spreads through bites from infected animals before travelling along the nerves from the site of the spite to the spinal cord. the virus then moves to the brain, at which point the infected animal starts to display symptoms.
+It spreads through bites from infected animals before travelling along the nerves from the site of the bite to the spinal cord.
+The virus then moves to the brain, at which point the infected animal starts to display symptoms.
 Typically, an infected animal will die within seven days.

 How Does Rabies Spread?